iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.51.4/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.doctorondemand.android.patient 4 reviews"/>
 </p>

+> I guess its a great app Im just now learning about these Dr.Site Apps you can get a Dr. Over the web now and not have to go in.
+Before long they will have a scan system on your phone so they can scan your body and see everything.
+Before or so you dont go to hospitals.
+Hopefully in the near feuture they can also cure us at home too.
+Without touching us.<br> :date: __2020-12-12 02:40:24__

+> Very helpful.
+Nice and friendly.
+Got most pending issue addressed.
+It was twice the price of a busy visit copay but I'm too sick to drive so it's worth it.
+Thanks!!<br> :date: __2020-12-11 23:15:40__

 > App doesn't find Insurance providers or show accurate copay information initially.
 You may need to try couple of times.<br> :date: __2020-11-21 21:01:43__